cloudfoundry-incubator/kubecf/doc/rfd/rfd/0009/README.md

   `configure` several times with the same outputs gives you the same `values.yaml` as result.
 Calling `install` with the same `values.yaml` gives you the same deployment (that means that `install` must clean on its own).
-- Must be isolated: implementation of `install` does not call on `configure` itself.
+- Must be isolated: E.g; implementation of `install` does not call on `configure` itself.
   They may, though, call shared implementation code in the `include` folder of their shared root path.
-- Chart values must be only consumed from a yaml file, and not using `--set`.
+- Chart values must be only consumed from yaml files, and not using `--set`.
 - When useful, should save resulting artifacts of execution into `$pwd/artifacts`.
 E.g: `$pwd/artifacts/cats-run.log`